Prabhu-syncminds/Learning-repo/README.md

 # Learning & Research Repo

-This repository contains notes, references, and experiments while learning about AI, Large Language Models (LLMs), and Retrieval-Augmented Generation (RAG).
+This repository contains notes, references while learning about AI, Large Language Models (LLMs)

 ## Structure
 - `notes/` → Markdown notes & summaries
 - `references/` → Paper links & citations

-## Goals
+## Project Scope
-- Build structured knowledge over time
-- Summarize key papers in simple terms
-- Run small experiments to test concepts
+### Mimic google NotebookLM application
+- Create a Langchain based RAG pipeline that will be able to
+    - Accept a document to be uploaded
+    - Create embeddings of this document in chroma vector database using Langchain based RAG
+	- Allow user to interact with this uploaded document: ask questions, get appropriate answers, etc.